Jos A Bank says scouting for acquisitions

-Men's apparel and accessories retailer Jos A Bank Clothiers Inc JOSB.O said on Friday it was considering strategic options, including acquisitions, to fuel growth.
+June 21 Men's apparel and accessories retailer Jos A Bank Clothiers Inc said on Friday it was considering strategic options, including acquisitions, to fuel growth.

 The company, established in 1905, said no timetable has been set for any acquisition.